-Plagiarism is presenting someone else's work as your own.
-Work includes text, data, images, sound or performance.
+Plagiarism is defined as presenting someone elses work, in whole or in part, as your own.
+Work means any intellectual output, and typically includes text, data, images, sound or performance.

 Penalties for plagiarism

 Plagiarism is dealt with very severely.
 All students suspected of plagiarism will be subject to an investigation.
 If found guilty, possible penalties include permanent withdrawal from the University.

 If you are suspected of plagiarism, your school will hold a meeting where your case will be heard.
 If you admit the offence and it is deemed to be minor and a first offence, your penalty will be agreed by the school.
 If the case is more serious, or is not your first offence, your case will be referred to the Committee on Applications.
 The Student Cases Team is informed of all cases of suspected plagiarism.